anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 This is particularly important, because it demonstrates a naturally occurring use of a ledger of transactions.
 This ledger was shared orally between the inhabitants, attributed ownership and delegated property without a single stone moving, because everyone agreed on it and formed a consensus.
 This is how we can compare the functions of the Bitcoin blockchain; it is a shared ledger of all transactions, stored simultaneously on thousands of computers (nodes) globally. [^^C1-2]

+Another similarity to Bitcoin is the creation of Rai stone, which was work intense and a form of Proof-of-Work.
+The stones were carved out with hand tools, quarried over sea and brought to the island via canoe.
+Once the Rai stones became easy to manufacture with modern techniques, they became less useful as money, because they were no longer a reliable signpost of energy spent.

 Rai stones have been viewed by modern economists as a primitive form of money, and are often used as an example to support the thesis that the value of some form of money can be assigned purely through shared belief in said value.[^^C1-3] Today's money is not backed by anything too, it's in fact established and declared legal tender by government regulation and, because of that, it is the medium of account we use and therefore it has value.